graboskyc/mdb-fy23q1-hackathon-team3/README.md

 * +10 Multi-Region: Business Continuity under a cloud region outage

 ## Core Values
-* Build Together - built across the entire US in 2 days
+* Build Together - built across the entire US in 2 days by only 4 people
 * Make It Matter - this sort of data entry is a problem in rural and remote areas
 * Be Intellectually Honest - we thought we would have gotten more done :(